 Can I include my kids in my bedtime reset?

 Absolutely!
-Involve them in tidying toys, packing lunches, or reading together.
-It teaches them responsibility and builds connection.
+Get them to help tidy their toys or pack lunch.
+It teaches them responsibility and builds connections.

 What's the best bedtime for moms?